Buster Birch b.mus (hons), lgsmd, p.g.dip

 Buster Birch is an award-winning drummer from London who has worked with many of the UK’s finest jazz musicians.
 He has an honours degree in music from the University of London and a post-graduate diploma in jazz performance from the Guildhall School of Music and Drama.
 He also studied at the Drummers Collective in New York City and privately with Jim Chapin and Joe Morello (of The Dave Brubeck Quartet).

-Buster Birch is an award-winning jazz educator.
-He was a professorial member of the jazz faculty at Trinity Laban Conservatoire of Music for seven years where he taught improvisation, musicianship, jazz repertoire and jazz history classes.
+Buster Birch was a professorial member of the jazz faculty at Trinity Laban Conservatoire of Music for seven years where he taught improvisation, musicianship, jazz repertoire and jazz history classes.
 He has lectured at The Royal Academy of Music, The Guildhall School of Music & Drama and Middlesex University.
-He is a member of La Folia (www.lafoliamusic.org) a music charity that brings together instrumentalists, singers, actors, dancers, visual artists and writers to create new music, original projects and ground-breaking performances with vulnerable members of society.
-He is director of the UK’s largest and longest-running jazz summer school www.theoriginalukjazzsummerschool.com, which was nominated for the Parliamentary award for Jazz Education.
+He is a project artist for La Folia (www.lafoliamusic.org) a music charity that brings together professional musicians, singers, actors, dancers, visual artists and writers to create new music, original projects and ground-breaking performances with vulnerable members of society.
+He is director of the UK’s largest and longest-running jazz summer school www.theoriginalukjazzsummerschool.com, winner of the 2021 Parliamentary award for Jazz Education.
 It is a week-long residential course hosted at The Royal Welsh College of Music & Drama for singers and instrumentalists of all ages and experience levels.
-He runs two regular jazz workshops for adult learners www.saturdayjazzworkshop.co.uk and www.tonbridgejazzworkshop.co.uk.
-He is the co-founder and course leader for BYMT Jazz School (www.bymt.co.uk) which runs regular jazz improvisation classes for junior and secondary school children at Bromley Music Hub.
+In 2020, when the summer school was unable to happen because of covid, he set up a 3-day online course featuring 66 masterclasses, workshops and events with 16 of the UK's finest jazz educators.
+The success of this event led him to create www.theonlineukjazzschool.com, a year-round online school offering masterclasses and short courses for all instruments and singers with some of the UK's finest jazz educators.
+He also runs weekly online jazz improvisation workshops covering classic jazz repertoire and musicianship classes.
+He is the co-founder and head of BYMT Jazz School (www.bymt.co.uk) which runs regular jazz improvisation classes for junior and secondary school children at Bromley Music Hub.
 In 2017 BYMT Jazz School won the prestigious Will Michael Diploma Award for Jazz Education, a national award recognising “outstanding commitment to jazz education” and “acknowledging the work of those field practitioners who are actually delivering jazz education and in many cases helping to combat the widespread jazz phobia among classroom music teachers and instrumental tutors.”